JayshreeMishra/AutoFormFiller---Automate-Google-Form-Submission/README.md

 ---

 Feel free to adjust the paths and form field details as per your requirements.
+This script is for the Microsoft Edge browser; if you are using a different browser, use the WebDriver specific to that browser and make the necessary changes in the code.

 ```